BehaviorTree/BehaviorTree.CPP/docs/tutorial_B_node_parameters.md

 - The __static__ method `requiredNodeParameters()` contains a single key/value pair.
   The string "default message" is the default value.

-- Parameters must be accessed using the method `getParam()`, preferably in the `tick()` method.
+- Parameters must be accessed using the method `getParam()`, preferably inside the `tick()` method.

 ``` c++ hl_lines="5 9 18"